 After a youth's Detention Hearing, the family is referred to the Probation Department for a thorough Family Intake Assessment administered by a full time Certified Drug and Alcohol Counselor and part time Therapist.
+As previously mentioned, the Therapist has been solely completing assessments for the last several months.
 During the assessment, several tools are utilized to determine a preliminary understanding of the needs of the youth and family.
 Those tools include Child Behavior Checklist (CBCL), Youth Self Report (YSR), Adolescent Substance Abuse Subtle Screening Inventory (SASSI) and Parent Adolescent Relationship Questionnaire (PARQ).
 The youth and family are subsequently referred to appropriate programs/services based on the outcome of each assessment tool.
 Many of the programs the Yuba County Probation Department offers, occurs at the Day Reporting Program.
 In July 2016, the probation department partnered with Yuba-Sutter Friday Night Live (FNL) and is utilizing an area at the FNL building, where programs are offered to youth.
-The Certified Drug and Alcohol Counselor facilitates intensive individual drug and alcohol counseling utilizing a Cognitive Behavioral Therapy model.
-Prior to participating in individual drug and alcohol counseling, youth must first participate in a drug and alcohol education group facilitated by a full time Intervention Counselor and the Certified Drug and Alcohol Counselor.
+These programs include Crystal Clear Communication, Anger Management, Theft Awareness, Tobacco Cessation, Cyber Awareness and Independent Living.
+The Drug and Alcohol Counselor facilitates intensive individual drug and alcohol counseling utilizing a Cognitive Behavioral Therapy model.
+Prior to participating in individual drug and alcohol counseling, youth must first participate in a drug and alcohol education group facilitated by a full time Intervention Counselor and the Drug and Alcohol Counselor.
 This program is called Sobriety Through Recovery, Outreach and Nurturing Group (STRONG).
-This is a four week program designed to ensure youth are prepared for intensive drug and alcohol counseling with the Certified Drug and
+This is a fourweek program designed to ensure youth are prepared for intensive drug and alcohol counseling with the Certified Drug and Alcohol Counselor.

-Alcohol Counselor.
 Additionally, the part time Therapist provides individual therapy to youth and families.
 The Therapist provides probation families the opportunity to access immediate individual or family therapy using a Cognitive Behavioral Therapy approach at no cost to the family.